 Lay burgers on the grill and let it cook for 4-5 minutes until the bottom of the burger is browned.
 Then flip over, and cook it for 4-5 minutes.

-If you want to add Kalleh cheddar processed cheese, place a slice of cheese on each burger patty one minute before removing it from the grill.
+If you want to add Cheddar Processed Cheese, place a slice of cheese on each burger patty one minute before removing it from the grill.
 During this time, the cheese melts.

 Place patties on the plate and let them rest for few minutes.
 Then serve them on hamburger buns with mentioned toppings and enjoy their terrific taste.